TGA-Stock/NewBlack/Task2_converted.md

 ### Languages

-Note how the `Content` property in our example request is an array, that's because you can add content for multiple languages:
+Note that the Content property in the example request below is an array.
+This allows you to add content for multiple languages.

+The Content array enables you to define content for different languages by specifying a LanguageID.

+In the example below, the product has a short description in Dutch ("nl").

 ```json
 {